Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Take an Earlybird Tour of Mesa Verde’s Balcony House

 This was my favorite tour of the three guided hikes we booked in the park.
 We booked the Earlybird tour online in advance.
 We met our ranger guide in the parking lot above the Balcony House alcove.
 Our group was small (12).
 Our ranger, Jan Tankersley, was friendly and very knowledgeable.
-She proceeded with the safety talk, outlining how the trek was strenuous.
-Climbing a 32 foot ladder and scrambling through a low tunnel on hands and knees is a tight squeeze.
+She proceeded with the safety talk, outlining that the trek was strenuous.
+Climbing a 32-foot ladder and scrambling through a low tunnel on hands and knees is a tight squeeze.

 Two people standing inside a stone-walled room with a small window at Balcony House